softworkz/embyuserwiki/Movie-naming.md

 ## Movie extras

-Special features for movies can be stored in an extras folder under movie folders.
+Special features for movies can be stored as video files in an extras folder under movie folders.
 Nested folders are not supported.

 ```
 /Movies